duraki/notes/content/posts/hw/hw_hacking.md

 This table will contain a list of components with its designators, as shown on the actual PCB.
 Designators are small labels usually printed on the PCB, for each of the component.
 The package for the specific component will contain package for a specific component, and the marking of the component is shown usually on top of the component such is IC or MCU - usually indicating a part number.
 When looking for designators, the labels can indicate what kind of component it is: **T**/**Q** prefix indicates a *Transistor*, whereas **R** designator indicates a resistor.

+**Introduction**

+Before you start with any type of hardware hacking, be sure to introduce yourself to [Electronic Components](/electronics/components), as well as notes on [PCB](/electronics/pcb), the use of [microcontrollers](/electronics/mcu) (MCU) such is [Arduino](/electronics/arduino) and practice the very basics until you feel more comfortable to do any type of reverse engineering.
+The use of [Logic Gates](hw/logic-gates) is always common in various electrical schemas and consumers electronic.

 **Signal Analysis**

 * [Logic Analyzer](/hw/logic-analyzer)